OpenDPC/diHIVE/README.md

-# seHive
+# diHive
-seHive is a Searchable Encrypted database compatible with Hive interface
+diHive is a Searchable Encrypted database compatible with Hive interface  for Decentralized IoT device